Nithiya-Paramaraj/SampleWebApp_MongoDB/README.md

 # SampleWebApp_MongoDB
-To fetch the data from MongoDB Cloud
+This is a ASP.NET MVC Web Application created to fetch the data from MongoDB Cloud and to display it.